ak28-create/SpeechPlay/README.md

 ## 📄 License

-This project is licensed under the Apache-2.0 License.
+This project is a hackathon prototype developed for educational and demonstration purposes.